-ABILITY TO SAVE A RECALL REGISTER IS LOCKED OUT: This message occurs when the save/recall registers have been disabled by the save lock feature or by a calibration constant.
+ABILITY TO SAVE A RECALL REGISTER IS LOCKED OUT:

+This message occurs when the save/recall registers have been disabled by the save lock feature or by a calibration constant.

 ADDR ERROR EXCEPTION: This can only be caused by an internal processor error.
-Refer to the "OPERATOR'S CHECK" chapter for instructions on contacting a qualified service technician.
+Refer to Chapter 4 for instructions on contacting a qualified service technician.

 Auto Track Failed!
 Cal Not Updated: occurs when auto track has been initiated and for some reason has failed.
-Refer to the "OPERATOR'S CHECK" chapter and follow the local operator's check procedures.
+Refer to Chapter 4 and follow the local operator's check procedures.

 BUS ERROR EXCEPTION: This can only be caused by an internal processor error.
-Refer to the "OPERATOR'S CHECK" chapter for instructions on contacting a qualified service technician.
+Refer to Chapter 4 for instructions on contacting a qualified service technician.